Our cookies

 Audio quality suffered quite a bit when signal got weaker and we struggled to hear the voice on the other end.
 Even when signal was strong we noticed call quality was a bit worse than on some networks.

-We found iD’s WiFi calling worked well without having to fiddle around in our account settings.
-All in all a great feature.
+iD’s WiFi calling worked smoothly with no need to mess around in our account settings.
+It’s a really excellent feature overall.

 4G calling now seems to kick in more easily than it did before.
-This is probably a change to network settings ahead of Three’s 3G phase-out in the coming years.
+This is probably a change to network settings ahead of Three’s coming 3G phase-out.

 Not every network that offers WiFi calling also lets you send and receive texts over WiFi, so it’s good that iD do.
 It can come in handy for receiving confirmation texts, such as from the bank or delivery services.